Jesse Owens wins four gold medals at the 1936 Olympics in Berlin

-Jackie Robinson becomes the first African-American player in Major League Baseball
+Jackie Robinson becomes the first Black player in Major League Baseball

 Wilma Rudolph makes history at the 1960 Olympic Games

-After making history as the first American woman to win three gold medals in a single Olympics, Wilma Rudolph refused to attend any segregated celebratory events, making her homecoming parade the first integrated event in her hometown of Clarksville, TN.
-In 1963, Rudolph joined other Clarksville citizens in an attempt to integrate a local Shoney’s restaurant.
-Despite being a hometown and national hero, she was denied entry because she was black.
+After making history as the first American woman to win three gold medals in a single Olympics, Rudolph refuses to attend any segregated celebratory events, making her homecoming parade the first integrated event in her hometown of Clarksville, Tenn.
+In 1963, Rudolph joins other Clarksville citizens in an attempt to integrate a local Shoney’s restaurant.
+Despite being a hometown and national hero, she’s denied entry because she is Black.

 Bill Russell hosts first integrated basketball camp in Mississippi